aghwotu/how-to-processmaker/content/tutorials/how-to-use-github-api-and-datatables.md

 ```

-This is how the table will now appear:
+This is how the table will now appear with the buttons:
 ![image](https://user-images.githubusercontent.com/22425217/90299304-79984a00-de8d-11ea-9a91-c4f06f8e0e52.png)